What Should We Actually Be Afraid of in AI?

 AI algorithms are well-suited for automating tasks that can’t be automated with a clearly defined sequence of steps.
 Image processing, anomaly detection, price and performance analysis — that’s what we should be focusing on when training AI.

 But certain things are beyond AI’s reach.
 The ability to suggest what I should watch after finishing all of Game of Thrones — I’d rather leave that to my friends.
-The answer to the question “What goes better with dark pants, a gray or white t-shirt?” — that’s a question only three people in my life can answer.
+The answer to “What goes better with dark pants, a gray or white t-shirt?” — that’s a question only three people in my life can answer.

 So what’s the problem?